-- Combine earnings before interest and taxes with fixed charge before tax (if any)
+- Step 1: Combine earnings before interest and taxes with fixed charges before tax.

-- Divide by the combined total of fixed charge before tax and interest.
+- Step 2: Divide the sum in Step 1 by the combined total of fixed charges before tax and interest.

-Records the amount of interest incurred on a company’s debt during a period of time.
-It is a non-operating expense that can be found in the income statement, and computed by taking the outstanding balance of any borrowings multiplied by the interest rate.
+Interest expense is a nonoperating expense reported on a company’s income statement.
+It is calculated by taking the outstanding balance of any borrowings multiplied by the interest rate.

 Here’s how to analyze and evaluate your FCCR:

 - Less than 1 indicates that the business doesn’t have enough earnings to cover its fixed costs

 - Equal to 1 mainly indicates that a firm has the available net cash flow to pay for its annual fixed charge once